Niarit/CC-Hotel-Tests/README.md

 This project was written in a 1 week iteration to test the functionalities of a hotel room booking site, called Grand Hotel Codecool.

-The project was in an early stage, with only a few pages like:
+The project was in an early stage, with only a few pages:
 - main page
 - reservation page
 - login page